 So she began replying to some of these messages.
 Not just some; many.
 She replied with simple messages, inviting more conversation but not desperate for it.
 I expected her to be nervous and anxious and filled with trepidation, but she seemed to be taking it all in stride, with the tacit understanding that this was just the casual introduction to the possibility of dating.
 No big deal.
 One after another, she responded.
 She must have sent more than a dozen messages.
 She didn’t even need my help thinking of what to say, she just made a comment on something they’d written, or else she’d ask them which super-power they would choose if they could be equipped with one.
 (Okay, THAT was my recommendation.)

-And I found it.
-There was a fella who smiled at me, whose profile was well-written and thorough and real.
+And I thought I found it.
+There was a fella who smiled at me, whose profile was well-written and thorough, and seemed real.
 A fella who answered all the questions–all 1,200 of them, just like me, and came up matching 65+% of them.
 Not bad odds in my book, considering all the ones that were complete bullshit (like “Which Katy Perry song is your favorite?”).
-The clincher was our mutual response to a question about whether our pets understood what we say to them: we both answered “Duh.”

-And he was.
-We were together for two years.
-It was the best and worst two years of my life.
+And for a while he was.
+We were together more than two years.
+Ultimately it was the worst two years of my adult life thus far.

-Seeing how my friend worked her Match.com account, I wondered if perhaps a different approach to the whole dating thing would have produced a better outcome for me–one that kept me warm under the covers and provided me with a ride to the emergency room when my retina detaches.
-It doesn’t matter, of course; we love whom we love.
-And I wouldn’t want to have missed what I had.
+Seeing how my friend worked her Match.com account, I wondered if perhaps a different approach to the whole dating thing would have produced a better outcome for me–one that kept me warm under the covers and provided me with a ride to the emergency room when my retina detaches without also being micro-managed and yelled at for not understanding the role of a “good Christian wife.”
+I must be somehow wired differently, and as yet I can’t tell if that’s a good or a bad thing.